1937–38 NHL season: Playoffs

-The Cinderella story of the century was the Chicago Black Hawks who would barely make the playoffs but proceeded to defeat the Canadiens, the Americans and the Maple Leafs to win the Cup with the lowest regular-season winning percentage of any champions in the big-four major professional sports leagues of North America.
+The Chicago Black Hawks who having barely made the playoffs, proceeded to defeat the Canadiens, the Americans, and the Maple Leafs, to win the cup with the lowest regular-season winning percentage of any champions in the big-four major professional sports leagues of North America.

 Playoff bracket

 The top three teams in each division qualified for the playoffs.
 The two division winners met in a best-of-five Stanley Cup semifinal series.
 The divisional second-place teams and third-place teams played off in a best-of-three series to determine the participants for the other best-of-three semifinal series.
 The semifinal winners then played in a best-of-five Stanley Cup Finals (scores in the bracket indicate the number of games won in each series).

 Quarterfinals

+(A2) New York Rangers vs. (C2) New York Americans

 The New York Americans stunned the New York Rangers as Lorne Carr scored the winner in overtime in the third and deciding game.